dis-ivct-org/TS_EntityIntegrityChecker/README.md

 ## Requirement
 The use of entities from the GRIM-RPR FOM.

 The SuT and the IVCTtest use the same scenario document and are both connected to the same federation.
 The SuT has the capability to create the entities as requested in the .csv scenario.

+The environment variable IVCT\_CONF is define to the IVCT\_Runtime folder.

 ## TestCase